XPY-US/ScriptBase/README.md

 - Flipper‑style ESP32 devices
 - Any ESP32 device supported by Bruce

-A growing library of **simple, safe, reusable** Bruce scripts designed to help beginners learn fast while giving advanced users a clean foundation to build on.
+A growing library of **simple, safe, reusable** Bruce scripts designed to help new developers learn Bruce scripting while giving advanced users a solid foundation to build on.

 ---